Electric truck maker Rivian, backed by Amazon, goes public - KESQ

 AP Business Writer

 SILVER SPRING, Md.
-(AP) — Shares in Rivian Automotive are set to trade publicly Wednesday, and the world should get a better idea of just how excited investors are about the electric vehicle market.
-Rivian, the EV startup backed by Amazon and Ford, hopes to raise about $12 billion.
-Rivian said it will use the money to ramp up production of its trucks, vans and SUVs.
-It’s the latest in what’s becoming a long line of companies trying to carve out some of Tesla’s dominant market share.
-With shares priced at $78 each, it would give Rivian a market value of $66.5 billion.
+(AP) — Shares in Rivian Automotive are soaring on their first day of trading, rising 37%.
+It’s an auspicious stock market debut for the electric vehicle maker, which has the backing of Ford and Amazon.
+The opening trade of $106.75 gives Rivian a market value of about $91 billion, greater than that of Ford and General Motors.
+The company said it will use the proceeds from the IPO to ramp up production of its trucks, vans and SUVs.
+Rivian just recently sold its first electric pickup trucks.
+Rivian is the latest in what’s becoming a long line of companies trying to carve out some of Tesla’s dominant market share in electric vehicles.